isabella232/docs.webiny.com-LEGACY/getting-started.md

 Once the platform config is loaded, the system begins to read apps from **Apps** folder and parse their **App.yaml** files.

 After all app configs are loaded, the bootstrap process attempts to execute **Bootstrap.php** file located in the **Php** folder of each loaded app.
-More on this in [PHP App Bootstrap](/app-bootstrap.md).
+More on this in [App Bootstrap](/app-bootstrap.md).

 After all apps are bootstrapped, the system fires a **Core.Bootstrap.End** event without any parameters.